 In 2019 we conducted an interview with Marine Petry from Schneider Electric on the launch of an EcoXpert channel partner specialization for retail facilities.
 Marine explained how an end-to-end data-driven view on retailers’ business and their stores/sites enables them to enhance operational efficiency, save costs, improve customer experience, reduce energy consumption, ensure business continuity and innovate in ample ways.

-During the lockdown period in Europe, we caught up with Marine to see what Schneider Electric was doing to leverage data-driven retail technologies to help retailers cope with some of the challenges of COVID-19.
+During the first lock-down period in European countries, we caught up with Marine to see what Schneider Electric was doing to leverage data-driven retail technologies to help retailers cope with some of the challenges of COVID-19.
 She had just prepared training for partners to help retailers with multiple stores shift to remote maintenance, gain insights in the energy costs of sites, and dispose of operational insights, among others enabling store managers to focus on customers and staff.

 Marine told us that Schneider Electric had prepared a range of solutions for different use cases in the scope of COVID-19 but also with other data-driven retail goals in mind.
 It’s clear that while investing for a safe shopping experience and environment, solutions that enable other opportunities and build upon the evolutions and goals that already existed make far more sense.